Early Entry to Kindergarten Testing

 Can my child sit still and follow simple directions in a group environment?

-Does my child handle his or her emotions well and get along well with other children?
+Does my child handle their emotions well and get along well with other children?

-Does my child seem more academically or intellectually advanced than his or her same-age peers?
+Does my child seem more academically or intellectually advanced than their same-age peers?

 Is my child beginning to gain fine motor skills such as holding a crayon or pencil?

 Does my child show an interest in learning?
-Does he or she want to start kindergarten?
+Do they want to start kindergarten?

 It is important to note that your child must achieve an IQ score in the 98th percentile or higher and an achievement score in the 98th percentile or higher on either the Reading Comprehension or Math Reasoning cluster to be considered for early entry to kindergarten.
 Check with your school district for all the requirements, because requirements may change without us knowing.

 How do I apply for early entry into kindergarten?